-If you vote by proxy and your proxy card is incomplete, or if you do not provide instructions with respect to any of the proposals, the appointed proxy will vote "FOR" Proposal I (Election of Directors), Proposal II (Amendment to Certificate of Incorporation to Declassify the Board), Proposal III (Amendment to Certificate of Incorporation to Increase the Number of Authorized Shares of Common Stock from 45,000,000 to 90,000,000), Proposal IV (Approval of the 2019 Omnibus Incentive Plan), Proposal V (Advisory (Non-Binding) Vote to Approve the Compensation of our Named Executive Officers), Proposal VI (Ratification of Selection of our Registered Independent Public Accounting Firm), and pursuant to the appointed proxy's discretion for any other business properly brought before the Annual Meeting.
+If you vote by proxy and your proxy card is incomplete, or if you do not provide instructions with respect to any of the proposals, the appointed proxy will vote "FOR ALL" director nominees in Proposal I (Election of Directors) and "FOR" Proposal II (Approval of the 2022 Omnibus Incentive Plan), Proposal III (Advisory (Non-Binding) Vote to Approve the Compensation of our Named Executive Officers), and Proposal IV (Ratification of Selection of our Registered Independent Public Accounting Firm), and pursuant to the appointed proxy's discretion for any other business properly brought before the Annual Meeting.
 If your proxy card is unclear as to how you intended to vote (e.g., multiple selections are made for one proposal), your proxy will be voted pursuant to the discretion of the appointed proxy.